Food Compliance

 f)

-Active ingredients that are not stated in the label
+Active ingredients that are not stated on the label.

 g)

-Active ingredients documented to have inherent pharmacological properties that could lead to the use of the substance for a medicinal purpose of treatment or prevention of any disease or disorder, including its related conditions
+Active ingredients documented to have inherent pharmacological properties that could lead to the usage for medicinal purpose of treatment or prevention of any disease or disorder, including its related conditions.

 Arsenic